-The first few stalls we came across displayed colourful paraphernalia that were mostly vintage furniture, mirrors, old tools etc. Although we were tempted to splurge on some of these retro goods, the thought of carrying them along with us on rest of our Spain trip and yes, the baggage allowance on the flight back home stopped us from purchasing them.
+The first few stalls we came across displayed colorful paraphernalia that was mostly vintage furniture, mirrors, old tools etc. Although we were tempted to splurge on some of these retro goods, the thought of carrying them along with us on rest of our Spain trip and yes, the baggage allowance on the flight back home stopped us from purchasing them.
 Apart from rare collectibles, we loved some of the paintings and art collections that were for sale.
-We noticed that most of the items are charged bit too high, but if you’re haggling skills are good enough we are sure you will get these beautiful pieces for reasonable price.
+We noticed that most of the items are charged a bit too high, but if you’re haggling skills are good enough we are sure you will get these beautiful pieces for the reasonable price.

 The El Rastro market might not be a perfect idea of shopping for many but the lively atmosphere around is one of the best ways to soak up the true beauty of Madrid’s vibrant life.
-If you happen to be in Madrid on a Sunday with no special plans and are looking for a unique experience, then we suggest you to visit El Rastro Flea Market.
+If you happen to be in Madrid on a Sunday with no special plans and are looking for a unique experience, then we suggest you visit El Rastro Flea Market.

 Tips to remember:

 - Bargain with the vendors to get a fair price on all the items.
 They will reduce at least 10% of the mentioned price.